spitschan/ShapeToolbox/doc/source/qs-material.rst

 Setting material properties
 ===========================

+The appearance of a model can be changed by changing its material properties.
+By setting these properties you can control the color, how the material reflects light, its transparency, and so forth.
+Setting materials themselves is not part of |toolbox|, but you can include information in the model about material library files and material names.

 Material library (.mtl) files
 =============================

-The appearance of a given model can be changed by changing its material properties.
-By setting these properties you can control the color, how the material reflects light, its transparency, and so forth.

 The materials are usually specified in a separate file.
 These materials are named, and the the .obj-file where the model is saved